uncovery/Websend/Readme.md

 # Installation

 * Put the plugin in the plugin folder.
-* Start/reload the server to allow the configuration file to be generated.
+* Restart the server to allow the configuration file to be generated.
 * Stop the server.
 * Edit the configuration file.
+* Start the server
+* run a command as player or console, such as /ws test

 # Configuration

 Option | Comment
 -------|--------
 URL=phpURL | URL to send the POST data to when typing a command ingame.
+You can point it to the minecraft.php in the example files.
 PASS=password | Password to be used in connections.
 WEBLISTENER_ACTIVE=false/true | Set to true to enable PHP -> Spigot connections.
 Disabled by default.
 ALTPORT=portnumber | Enter a portnumber here to use a different TCP port than 4445 for hosting the PHP -> Spigot server.